hcy2206/FIRMS_Data_Visualization/readme.md

 ## How to use
 Download the python code, make sure you have installed the package `streamlit` and everyone imported on the top of the `main.py` file.
 Then run the code by `streamlit run main.py`, you will see the visualization in your browser.

-Later I will create a requirement file to make it easier to install the packages.
+I have created a requirement file to make it easier to install the packages.